-Taiyuinbyo is the mausoleum where Iemitsu, the 3rd Tokygawa Shogun and grandson of Ieyasu is entombed.
-His father the 2nd Tokugawa Shogun is buried in Tokyo not on the mountain.
-There are a lot of similarities between this shrine and Toshogu both in design and the finer detail.
-Iemitsui intended his shrine to be more restrained than Toshogu out of respect to his Grandfather but both are impressive examples of architecture from the period.
+Taiyuinbyo is the mausoleum where Iemitsu, the 3rd Tokugawa Shogun and grandson of Ieyasu is entombed.
+His father the 2nd Tokugawa Shogun is buried in Tokyo, not on the mountain.
+There are a lot of similarities between this shrine and Toshogu both in design and finer detail.
+Iemitsui intended his shrine to be more restrained than Toshogu’s out of respect for his Grandfather but both are impressive examples of architecture from the period.

 4. Rinnoji Temple

 Rinnoji is the primary Buddhist temple in Nikko and was founded by the Buddhist monk Shodo Shonin in the 8th century.
 It’s the oldest of the shrines and temples in the area and is still a centre for Tendai-shu ascetic practice.